 Baker McKenzie’s offering in Colombia has an international edge that singles it out from its local competitors.
-The long-established Colombian leg of the firm impresses with a star-studded roster of global clients which regularly enlist the firm’s transactional expertise for high-powered cross-border work.
+The long-established Colombian leg of the firm impresses with a star-studded roster of global clients that regularly enlist the firm’s transactional expertise for high-powered cross-border work.
 Through Baker McKenzie’s broad Latin American footprint, the firm can benefit from links to Chile, Mexico, Peru, Venezuela and Brazil, where it has a cooperation agreement with a local law firm.
 In Colombia, though, the firm is a stand-alone success.
 A stellar reputation for personalised service and quick response time has propelled it to become one of the highest-ranking law firms in Colombia, which also happens to be one of Latin America’s fastest-growing economies.
 A global outlook and practical methodology win Baker McKenzie a sea of praise from a satisfied clientele, with one client remarking that the firm’s lawyers are “the best in their field,” while other comments that the outfit’s “highly qualified and experienced team” is a recipe for excellence.

 In addition to its transactional prowess, Baker McKenzie beats out its competitors with leading energy and antitrust practices, while its disputes lawyers can navigate complex and landmark cases with impeccable dexterity.
 Nevertheless, its talents really come to the fore in corporate and M&A work and the firm truly lives up to its rich reputation.
 In 2021, the Colombian team worked alongside counterparts at other Baker McKenzie offices in Latin America in different transactions such as Ecopetrol where we advised in the signing of an inter-administrative share purchase agreement with the Ministry of Finance and Public Credit in Colombia for an amount of US$3.6 billion.